rvessell/ece3005/howto.md

 | George B 	| 93 	| Ceramic Engineering 	|
 | Ryan V 	| 32 	| Computer Engineering 	|

 Admittedly, this is not very useful for large tables of data.
-There are plenty of webistes that you can visit that will allow you to upload csv files and will generate the necessary Markdown syntax to display your table.
+There are plenty of websites that you can visit that will allow you to upload csv files and will generate the necessary Markdown syntax to display your table.
 I would recommend the site 'https://www.tablesgenerator.com/markdown_tables'.

 ### Images
 ---------------------